-2.1.
+- 2.1.
 Loan to value.
 Total loan amount, including hard and soft debt, shall not exceed 90% combined loan-to-value.
 The property value shall be based on a MAI (Member, Appraisal Institute) appraisal that takes restricted rents and the value of below-market financing and tax credits into consideration.
-In a rehabilitation project, the property value shall be the after-rehabilitation value unless otherwise allowed by SHRA.

-2.2 Debt coverage.
-For the purpose of determining the debt service schedule for the Agency-SHRA loan, a minimum combined debt service coverage ratio of 1.10 to 1 and maximum of 1.20 to 1 is required for the term of the loan.
-The Supplemental Annual Administration Fee, if any, and the cost of resident services, shall be included with other operating expenses in the calculation of net operating income for this determination.
+In a rehabilitation project, the property value shall be the after-rehabilitation value unless otherwise allowed by SHRA. - 2.2 Debt coverage.
+For the purpose of determining the debt service schedule for the Agency SHRA loan, a minimum combined debt service coverage ratio of 1.10 to 1 and maximum of 1.20 to 1 is required for the term of the loan.
+The Supplemental Annual Administration Fee, if any, and the cost of resident services, shall be included with other operating expenses in the calculation of net operating income for this determination. - 2.3.

-2.3.
 Loan amount.
 The loan amount shall not exceed the difference between total development cost and the maximum potential equity and debt raised from private and public sources other than SHRA.
-SHRA staff shall determine the financial gap based on review of the application.
+SHRA staff-shall determine the financial gap based on review of the application. - 2.4.

-2.4.
 Interest rate.
-An interest rate of 4% simple interest will be applied to Agency SHRA loans.
+An interest rate of up to 4% simple interest will be applied to Agency-SHRA loans.
 Simple interest is calculated on the loan amount outstanding from date of first disbursement, based upon a 360-day year and actual number of days elapsed.
 Under limited circumstances, a lower interest rate may be approved if the project can show an inability to service the debt at the standard rate.
-Such modification of the interest rate will be approved on an individual project basis.
+Such modification of the interest rate will be approved on an individual project basis. - 2.5.

-2.5.
 Loan term.
-Loan terms may extend up to 40 years from the date of conversion to permanent financing or up to 55 years when required by senior public lenders.
+Loan terms may extend up to 40 years from the date of conversion to permanent financing or up to 55 years when required by senior public lenders. - 2.6.

-2.6.
 Affordability term.
-The affordability term is the lesser of 55 years or the longest affordability period of other financing sources, and is enforced through a recorded regulatory agreement.
+The affordability term will be is the lesser of 55 years, with the exception of HOME assisted units which must meet Federal HOME regulatory requirements. -or the longest affordability period of other financing sources, The affordability term will and is be enforced through a recorded regulatory agreement.

 The affordability covenant remains in effect for not less than the agreed upon term regardless of the date upon which the SHRA loan is fully repaid.